rusfort/GeoPro/README.md

 You can add any base triangle points (aka bisectors intersection) and circles (aka inscribed or Euler)!

+### Managing segments & angles

+If you want to show that some angles/segments are equal to aech other, you can add an arc(-s) or a stick(-s) to them using the object menu.
+Type a number of sticks (from 0 to 3) to make them seem equal.

 ### Changing the view

 If you need to change the background, use Menu -> "Edit" -> "Background".